Application information and FAQ

 All applications for the MEng in Design Engineering must be made solely through UCAS, and we are unable to accept any additional personal statements alongside these applications.
 We welcome applications from candidates across a wide variety of academic backgrounds, including sciences and arts qualifications, provided a high level in mathematics (A* at A-Level or equivalent) is achieved.

 UCAS personal statements will be assessed for evidence that applicants have an aptitude and interest in developing both their fundamental design engineering and creativity skills and in applying these skills in combination to generate new products, systems or services through their projects.
 Previous coursework, academic studies, personal projects, and work experience may all be relevant, depending upon the applicant.
-Selected applicants will be invited to an online interview, running November to February.
+Selected applicants will be invited to an online interview based on the strength of their application.
+Interviews run from November to March.

 Is A-Level Maths *really* your only compulsory subject?

-Although lots of other engineering courses ask for Physics and also Further Maths at A-Level, we are looking for a diverse cohort with a wide ranging academic background.
-This means that we look on applicants who are taking Maths, Design Technology and Music as favourably as those taking Maths, Physics and Further Maths.
+Yes - although lots of other engineering courses ask for Physics and also Further Maths at A-Level, we are looking for a diverse cohort with a wide-ranging academic background.
+This means we look on applicants who are taking Maths, Design Technology and Music as favourably as those taking Maths, Physics and Further Maths.

-If you can demonstrate (in your personal statement and your interview) that your chosen subjects relate to Design Engineering and are ones that you are passionate about then we will accept you with ‘unconventional’ subjects.
+If you can demonstrate (in your personal statement and your interview) that your chosen subjects relate to Design Engineering and are ones that you are passionate about, we will accept you with ‘unconventional’ subjects.
 This includes non-scientific subjects.

 Study your passions and strengths and demonstrate how they relate to Design Engineering.